rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 GITHUB_PERSONAL_ACCESS_TOKEN=xxxXXX
 {{< /highlight >}}

-In any Node.js application, you can use the key in your source code with the following package: {{% a_blank "dotenv" "https://github.com/motdotla/dotenv" %}}.
+In any Node.js application, you can use the key in your actual source code with the following package: {{% a_blank "dotenv" "https://github.com/motdotla/dotenv" %}}.
 Follow their instructions to install it for your project.
-Afterward use the personal access token from the *.env* file in your *index.js* file:
+Usually it is only a `npm install dotenv` followed by including `require('dotenv').config()` in your *index.js* file.
+Afterward use the personal access token from the *.env* file in your *index.js* file.
+If you run into an error afterward when starting your application, just continue to read this section to fix it.

-{{< highlight javascript "hl_lines=8" >}}
+{{< highlight javascript "hl_lines=3 10" >}}
 import ApolloClient from 'apollo-boost';

+require('dotenv').config();

 const client = new ApolloClient({
   uri: 'https://api.github.com/graphql',